r-papir/COMS2132/heaps_notes.md

 The priority queue may also have a `find_min()` method to retrieve but not remove the smallest element, and a `len()` method to retrieve the number of elements in the priority queue.
 There are many other use cases for priority queues, such as process managment on a CPU, or prioritizing network packages by importance.

 ### Implementing a Priority Queue using an Unsorted List
 Store the items in a list, simply append on insert, and search for minimum during lookup.
-Look for these operations in the program below:

 | Operation | Runtime |
 | :-------: | :------: |